SmoQySuite/SmoQyHankelCorrCleaner.jl/docs/src/index.md

 # SmoQyHankelCorrCleaner.jl

-The [SmoQyHankelCorrCleaner.jl](https://github.com/SmoQySuite/SmoQyHankelCorrCleaner.jl) implements the method introduced in the paper
-["Denoising of Imaginary Time Response Functions with Hankel Projections"](https://arxiv.org/abs/2403.12349) for denoising imaginary time correlation data, the citation for which is given below:
+[SmoQyHankelCorrCleaner.jl](https://github.com/SmoQySuite/SmoQyHankelCorrCleaner.jl) the method introduced in the paper ["Denoising of Imaginary Time Response Functions with Hankel Projections"](https://arxiv.org/abs/2403.12349) for denoising imaginary time correlation data, the citation for which is given below: